-The mission of the Department of Physical Science is to provide an environment that fosters academic excellence in the physical science disciplines of Chemistry, Geosciences, Geographic Information Systems, and Physics.
+The mission of the Department of Physical Science is to provide an environment that fosters academic excellence in physical science disciplines.
+The Department of Physical Science at Southern Utah University offers undergraduate programs in Chemistry, Geosciences, Geographic Information Systems, and Physics.
 We operate several special learning environments for students that include a nationally certified environmental water laboratory, a GIS lab, a scanning electron microscopy lab, an astronomical observatory, the Edward & Shirley Stokes open chemistry lab, and a thin section preparation laboratory.
 We provide comprehensive classroom and experiential learning environments that accentuate critical thinking, problem solving, decision making, and communication in the physical sciences.
-We also serve as the center of physical science knowledge and expertise for southern Utah.
+We serve as the center of physical science knowledge and expertise for southern Utah.

 Department/Program Learning Outcomes

 The ultimate goal of the Department of Physical Science is to provide students with the tools to solve problems.
 Students should be able to define problems, develop hypotheses, execute experiments, analyze data, and draw conclusions.
 Undergraduate students who successfully complete physical science courses, appropriate required and elective courses outside of the department, and receive a B.S. or B.A. degree in a physical science area demonstrate that they:

 - Have attained a firm foundation in the fundamentals and application of current science theories within their program area.